xetram/xetram.github.io/content/dyugangotri/building/Execution.md

   - l4 FLOOR polishing - black spots
   - l1 floor polishing - bucket placement mark in hall and room
   - Cleaning off putty in 1F deva-gRha remained impossible (painters cited "rough surface").
   - Painters missed certain spots in L3 when applying clear coat paint - back wall and wall above chajja towards the stairs.
 This led to dampness after rains.
+After months of delays, this was corrected later in 202204 by filling with putty, repainting.
+2k charged.
+  - Paint peeled off window frame in L2 rear bathroom.
+- Wooden door for bathroom was a bad idea.
+Lower portion was later patched by screwing over plastic foamy boards.
 </details>

+## Wood
+### Doors
+- L0, L1, L2 Main Doors, L0 pUjA door - Solid Teak + polish.
+- L2 external room door, L3 main door - Solid Honne
+- Interior doors - Greenply Flush plywood (Hollow)
+  - In bathroom, lower portion was later patched by screwing over plastic foamy boards.

+### Interior cabinets
+- Wood laminates are often synthetic polymers.
+Polishes and varnishes tend to be synthetic as well.
+We went with Birch Plywood imported from Russia, purchased from Khemka Plywood at good prices.
+Quite good - mostly doesn't need polish - but better with it.
+- In hindsight, we should have done edge-bending lamination to mitigate bends in doors.
+Also, in some places, we saw mild mold formation.
+This was solved with linseed oil application.
+- Much of the wooden surfaces was polished with Raw linseed oil.

 ## Planning
 - Paperwork: BBMP approval was by Kiran(?).
 - BESCOM contractor (for permanent connection) was nAgarjuna / manju (smooth talking scamster).
 - BWSSB contractor was Govindarajulu (via nAgArjuna).